 This Conservation Area provides the most notable sea views in Cliftonville, as well as views along the main road between the Lido and the Eastern Esplanade and over the open spaces which lie between the main road and the cliff.
 It is important that any new development does not reduce the impact of these views and that the contrast between the existing blocks of buildings and the open spaces between them are maintained.
-The outstanding views from Ethelbert Crescent and Ethelbert Terrace towards the sea and the Lido complex should also be preserved.
-Some of this open land is used as a Council car park and as the (former) Little Oasis Crazy Golf Course, and the open nature of this area should be retained.
+The outstanding views from Ethelbert Crescent and Ethelbert Terrace towards the sea and the Lido complex must also be preserved.
+Some of this open land is used as a Council car park and as the Little Oasis Crazy Golf Course, and the open nature of this area should be retained.
 As opportunities present themselves, the enhancement of this area with more soft landscaping and higher quality public open space would be welcomed.
 No further buildings should be allowed (unless relating to leisure activities and very carefully designed) and modern buildings should be removed if possible.

-• The District Council will seek to ensure that the important views into, out of, and around the Conservation Area and within the setting are both preserved and enhanced as opportunities present themselves, through engagement in pre-application discussions and consideration and determination of planning applications within the area.
+The District Council will help ensure that the important views into, out of, and around the Conservation Area are both preserved and enhanced as opportunities present themselves.